rsksmart/devportal-1.0/rif/gateways/triggers/notifier/api.md

 As part of the subscription and renewal response a `hash` of the subscription along with the `signature` is returned.
 The `hash` can be used to identify a subscription.

 **Api key**
-An api key is also generated as part of the response, which can be used to perform [get subscriptions](#get-subscriptions) and [get notifications](#getting-notifications) operations
+An api key is also generated as part of the response, which can be used to perform [get subscriptions](#get-subscriptions) and [get notifications](#getting-notifications) operations.

 ### **Subscription and Renewal response**
 As part of the subscription and renewal response a `hash` of the subscription along with the `signature` is returned.
 The `hash` can be used to identify a subscription.